 If your home is a little run down, fix the shutters, paint the exterior, and make your house look as nice or better than the other homes in your neighborhood.

 Every appraisal assesses location first.
-You can’t compare the value of a home in rural Georgia to one in Charlotte.
-But there’s more to it than that.
+You can’t compare the value of a home in rural area to one in a bustling city.

-Appraisers will consider how close your home is to neighbors, how near it is to the street, neighborhood amenities, the proximity of schools, and the quality of roads.
-If you live within walking distance to a train station, that’s great.
-If you live right next to the tracks, that’s less great in an appraiser’s mind.
+Appraisers will also consider how close your home is to neighbors, how near it is to the street, neighborhood amenities, and schools, and the quality of roads.
+If you live within walking distance to a train station would positively impact the appraisal, while a house next to the train tracks would have less appeal.

-Likewise, proximity to poorly maintained, vacant homes, or foreclosures may also hurt your home appraisal.
-As major eyesores or potential settings for crime, vacants tend to pull down nearby property values.
-This is out of your control, of course, but something to keep in mind.
+Likewise, proximity to poorly maintained, vacant homes or foreclosures may also hurt your home appraisal.
+As major eyesores or potential settings for crime, vacant homes tend to pull down property values of homes nearby.
+This is out of your control, but something to keep in mind.

 One of the biggest factors that reduces a home’s appraised value is deferred maintenance.
-Maintaining a home is expensive and time-consuming but if you neglect that standard maintenance, it becomes a costly problem.
+Maintaining a home is expensive and time-consuming, but neglecting standard maintenance can become a costly problem.

 A roof leak that might have cost several hundred dollars to fix last year could expand to damage the ceiling and drywall, resulting in thousands of dollars of damage.
-When a home appraiser sees neglected maintenance that may get passed off to a new owner, it will bring down the appraisal value.
+Neglected maintenance that may get passed off to a new owner can bring down the appraisal value of your home.

 Your home’s square footage contributes to your home’s appraised value.
 But not only do appraisers look at the number of square feet, they also examine how it’s distributed.

-You may have been in some odd homes in your life and, chances are, some of those odd features negatively impacted an appraisal.
-For instance, homes built in the 1930s and ‘40s often connected multiple bedrooms without a hallway in-between, reducing privacy.
+You may have been in some odd homes in your life and, chances are, some of those odd features can negatively impact an appraisal.
+For instance, homes built in the 1930s and 1940s often connect multiple bedrooms without a hallway in-between, reducing privacy.
 Colonial homes may have strangely placed walls or tiny rooms that seem to serve no purpose to the modern homeowner.
 Quirkiness may not help an appraisal.

 The number of bedrooms and bathrooms will also impact the appraisal.
-A one or two-bedroom home may not be desirable in a suburban neighborhood since many potential buyers consider the suburbs as a place to start a family.
-Too few bedrooms will alienate some buyers.
+Too few bedrooms can alienate some buyers, for example.
+A one or two-bedroom home may not be desirable in a suburban neighborhood where potential buyers are looking for a home to start a family.

-Before making renovations to add a bedroom, however, you should know that according to the International Residential Code (IRC) that appraisers adhere to, anything less than 70 square feet cannot count as a bedroom.
+Before making renovations to add a bedroom, you should know that according to the International Residential Code (IRC) that must be followed by appraisers, anything less than 70 square feet cannot count as a bedroom.